newjersey/navigator.business.nj.gov/content/src/fundings/njbac-cannabis-training-academy.md

 dueDate: ""
-descriptionMd: New Jersey Business Action Center's (NJBAC) Cannabis Training Academy is a no-cost, virtual technical assistance and training program for cannabis applicants.
+descriptionMd: New Jersey Business Action Center's (NJBAC) Cannabis Training Academy is a no-cost, virtual technical assistance and training program for cannabis license applicants.
 The program includes live question and answer sessions every other week to provide non-legal advice and direction.
   Instructors and mentors are faculty who are in or have supported the cannabis industry.
 callToActionLink: https://nj.gov/state/bac/cannabis.shtml
 callToActionText: Learn more
 fundingType: technical assistance